cpske/ISP/code-quality/index.md

 * How to use Checkstyle for Java or Pylint and Flake8 for Python.

 * Look at coding guidelines from some real projects.
-Apache is good source.
+[Apache](https://apache.org) is a good source.

 ## Coding Style and Coding Convention